 - A parasol or a sunshade will do the trick as well.
 In fact, these are often lighter and easier to carry around than an umbrella, which makes them perfect for parents on the go.

 - If you have access to a tent big enough for your family and their belongings (or if you just want your kids sleeping in one), then go ahead and make use of it!
-It will provide excellent protection from sunlight without costing too much money — all one needs is some rope or string with which they can hang up their tents outdoors overnight before using them again during those hot summer days when camp isn’t available anymore due to school being out.”
+It will provide excellent protection from the sunlight without costing too much money — all one needs is some rope or string with which they can hang up their tents outdoors overnight before using them again during those hot summer days when camp isn’t available anymore due to school being out.”

 9. Don’t let them get dehydrated

 You already know that water is essential for survival, but did you know that it’s also important for your child’s health and well-being?
-Drinking enough water throughout the day can help them stay cool, prevent heat stroke, keep their bodies hydrated and energized.
+Drinking enough water throughout the day can help them stay cool, prevent heat stroke, and keep their bodies hydrated and energized.